The Essential Idea

 Once your hand woven scarf comes off the loom and through the washer and dryer, the hand and drape resemble that of a silk/cashmere blend.

-We highly value the crisp visual quality that the bamboo yarn gives our scarves and Precisionist quilts.
+We highly value the crisp visual quality that the bamboo yarn gives our scarves, Precisionist quilts, and decorator pillows.

 We do not out-source our work.
 We are Old School: